nnnextra/StardewControllers-CustomisationPlus/README.md

 # Star Control for Stardew Valley - CustomisationPlus

-This is a fork of focustense/StardewControllers with extra customisation including UI scaling and position adjustments to make the radial menus smaller and less intrusive, particularly on smaller screens such as the Steam Deck.
-On larger screens, the menus retain a more minimal appearance.
+This is a fork of focustense/StardewControllers focused on deeper customization and better small-screen usability.
+It adds extra controls for radial menu size, position, and preview layout; item label and description sizing and visibility; quick action visibility and size; and config UI tweaks so the menu fits comfortably on smaller displays like the Steam Deck while staying minimal on larger screens.

-This fork also includes a bug fix that resolves the inability to assign a Slingshot to a quick action button (and also works for bows from Swords & Sorcery).
+This fork also includes a bug fix that resolves the inability to assign a Slingshot to a quick action button (and also works for bows from Swords & Sorcery), plus UI polish like improved text scaling and preserving the vanilla health/stamina/time HUD while the toolbar hides.

 You must remove any previous versions of Star Control or Radial Menu before installing this mod.

 ![Full overlay screenshot](docs/images/screenshot-controller-overlay.png)
 Screenshot from 1280 x 800 resolution display (Steam Deck native resolution)

-## Upcoming changes
+## Highlights

-Implement config to allow changes to:
-- Position of radial menus on screen
-- Full-screen background fade behind raidal menus
+- Customizable radial menu size, position, and preview layout
+- Item icon/name/description toggles with size controls
-- Highlighted item name and description font size
+- Quick action visibility toggle and size slider
-- Size of quick action menus
-- Size of in-game Star Control config menu to fit better on smaller screens
+- Config menu fits on smaller screens with scrollable pages

----
+- Preserves vanilla health/stamina/time HUD while hiding only the toolbar

 Original README below:

 ## Background